dwhitena/go-streaming-sentiment-analysis/README.md

 7. [Analyze sentiment with Go and MachineBox]()
 8. [Analyze the sentiment of streaming tweets]()

-This repo also include [a number of resources (at the end of this README)](#resources) if you want to dig into more details.

 ## 1. Install Go

 You will be running all of the tutorial steps on your local machine.
 Thus, you need to make sure that you have Go installed.
 I recommend following [this guide for setting up your local Go environment](https://www.ardanlabs.com/blog/2016/05/installing-go-and-your-workspace.html).